ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 3. **Latency**: Off-chain transactions conducted between channel participants can be settled instantly, if both parties cooperate, reducing delays.
 In contrast, sending a transaction on Mainnet requires waiting for nodes to process the transaction, produce a new block with the transaction, and reach consensus.
 Users may also need to wait for more block confirmations before considering a transaction finalized.

-4. **Cost**: State channels are particularly useful in situations where a set of participants will be exchanging many state updates over a long period of time.
-This is because the only cost incurred by the channel is the initial setup and closure of the state channel smart contract.
-Consequently, every additional intermediary state change in the channel will be cheaper than the last as the settlement cost is distributed accordingly.
+4. **Cost**: State channels are particularly useful in situations where a set of participants will exchange many state updates over a long period.
+The only costs incurred are the opening and closing of the state channel smart contract; every state change between opening and closing the channel will be cheaper than the last as the settlement cost is distributed accordingly.

 Implementing state channels on layer 2 solutions, such as [rollups](/developers/docs/scaling/#rollups), could make them even more attractive for payments.
 While channels offer cheap payments, the costs of setting up the on-chain contract on Mainnet during the opening phase can be get expensive—especially when gas fees spike.
 Ethereum-based rollups offer [lower transaction fees](https://l2fees.info/) and can reduce overhead for channel participants by bringing down setup fees.